valueflows/process/examples/best-whole-wheat-bread.md

 Dave Miller’s Basic Whole Wheat Bread

+Using Baker's Percentage, in which each of the ingredients is specified as a percentage of the flour ingredient by weight.

 ### Inputs

-* 16 ounces whole wheat flour
+* whole wheat flour 100%

-* 16.32 ounces water (102 percent of flour weight, though extra dry flour may call for 105 percent, or 16.8 ounces, of water).
+* water (102% of flour weight, though extra dry flour may call for 105%).
 Use 90% of the water for the Autolease process, save 10% for the next step.

 ## Process: Autolease:

-Mix the flour with 90 percent of the water in a bowl.
+Mix the flour with 90% of the water in a bowl.
 Let sit for 30 minutes–a lapse of time called the”autolease,” during which enzymes activate and convert starches into sugar.

 ### Output/Input: